Division of Renal Medicine Transplantation Research Center Faculty

 Reza Abdi, MD Associate Professor Roles of chemokines in the pathogenesis of allograft rejection; role of specific chemokines and their receptors in islet allograft rejection

-Jamil Azzi, MD Assistant Professor Exploring novel therapeutic strategies that preferentially promote immune regulation and induce tolerance to self and alloantigens
+Jamil Azzi, MD Associate Professor Exploring novel therapeutic strategies that preferentially promote immune regulation and induce tolerance to self and alloantigens

 Leonardo Riella, MD, PhD Assistant Professor Define the mechanisms of immune regulation, identify earlier non-invasive markers of rejection and develop novel therapies to promote organ tolerance such as through targeting PD1 and Notch signaling.